 This recipe was inspired by a recent trip to Ruth’s Chris Steakhouse.
 When I saw broccoli au gratin listed on the menu, I just couldn’t resist.
 I mean, it has two of my favorite foods, broccoli and cheese.
 How could you go wrong?
 Let me tell you, it was heavenly and I knew I had to recreate it at home.

 Since starting my blog, I’ve been branching out and trying new things.
-Although cheesy veggies is not a new thing to me, creating my own recipe is something I don’t do often.
+Although cheesy veggies is not a new thing to me, creating my own recipe (rather than using someone else’s or altering an existing recipe) is something I don’t do often.

-I used the cheese sauce from my macaroni and cheese then mixed it with broccoli and cauliflower and topped it with panko bread crumbs for a delicious crunch.
+I used the cheese sauce from my macaroni and cheese then mixed it with broccoli and cauliflower and topped it with panko bread crumbs for a delicious crunch to create this Broccoli and Cauliflower Au Gratin.
 It was amazing and I don’t know why I hadn’t thought of it before!

 - 1 (16-oz.) bag frozen cauliflower

 - 1/4 cup flour

 - 2 cups milk (I use skim and it’s still satisfying and creamy)